 Federal Direct Loan Program

 The Federal Direct Loan Program is available to any student in a degree-seeking program enrolled with at least 6 credits (half-time).
-Beginning July 1, 2012, as part of the Budget Control Act of 2011, all graduate and professional loans originated will be unsubsidized loans, carrying an immediate 6.8% interest rate.
+Keep in mind that all graduate loans originated are unsubsidized loans, carrying an immediate 6.8% interest rate.
 Students may be eligible to borrow the maximum amount of $20,500, but are reminded that if the total amount is taken, that will be an additional $1,400 in interest added to the loan.

 The seminary cautions students about excessive reliance on loans which must be repaid starting shortly after graduation at a time when other financial obligations and low starting salaries limit one’s resources.
 Loans should be considered after other sources of aid have been explored.

 If you're interested in Direct Loan Consolidation, you can download a copy of the application and promissory note by clicking here.

 You can also view my power point presentation with helpful resources regarding Direct Loan Consolidation by clicking here.

 The Daniel Alexander Payne Scholarship

 As an expression of its commitment to cultural diversity, Gettysburg Seminary has established the Daniel Alexander Payne Scholarship to encourage non-white, primary language other than English students to enroll on the Gettysburg campus or through the Washington Theological Consortium.
 Students must file the completed LTSG Application for Financial Aid in order to verify financial need.